Attacks from the Future: Rinoplasticos: The War Survivor

 (Also known as Rinoplasticos One-Shot: The War Survivor) Takes place after the events of The Reflection of Kripto.
 It is set to be about the surviving Robots on Earth and their plan to travel to a new home.
 It was announced to start production in early February 2017, but it was later delayed to an unspecified date because of scheduling and prop complications, which also halted production of A Fallen Warrior.
 As of 2021, the short remains on hold.

 Potential Rinoplasticos VII

-It is confirmed that the sixth part is the final chapter in the Original series, but there has been rumors that a seventh film would be the launch of a new series tentatively called the Revivial series.
+It is confirmed that the sixth part is the final chapter in the Original series, but there has been rumors that a seventh film would be the launch of a new series tentatively called the Revival series.
 It was said that if a Attacks from the Future: Rinoplasticos VII would be made, "it wouldn't be until the year 2021", and that it would be in Spanish again.
 Calderón Productions has mentioned that the older we all get the more necessary it is to write another Attacks from the Future movie.
 As of 2021, there have been no further updates.